G-Pereira/psc16-team15/README.md

-# NightOut@Porto
+# ByllMe

 Meet your friends.
 Go out.
-Come home safe.
+Let Byll split the bills for you.

-We take care of the rest: Find the hottest places, the best parties, go for a snack, call your friends, find your way home,...
+Everything you need in one single place.

-Everything you need in one single app.
+ByllMe is a messenger bot which the main purpose is to save all expenses you send in a messenger conversation.

 #### isWon?celebrate():tryHarder(ninjaSkills);